nicoveraz/wifi-mac-changer/README.md

 wifi-mac-changer -h
 ```

-### Caveats

-- The script requires administrator privileges to run
+## Reverting Changes

-- MAC changes are reverted upon system reboot or when the script is run with the -R option
+- The MAC address change is automatically reverted upon system reboot or when the script is run with the -R option
-- Hostname change is persistent until the script is run again with the -R option
+- Hostname change will persist after reboot, to reset it to default value run with the -R option

-## After Running the Script

-### After the script completes:

-You'll need to manually connect to your desired Wi-Fi network.
-The MAC address change will persist until the next reboot.
-If you set a temporary computer name, it will persist until you run the script again without the -n option or until you reboot.

-### Reverting Changes

-The MAC address change is automatically reverted upon system reboot.
-The temporary computer name is automatically reverted when the script exits or when you run the script again without the -n option.

 ## Caution